horse swimming

 Can Horses Swim?
 Facts, Training & Benefits

-horse in water
+horses in water

 Can Horses Swim?